Rush (band): Geddy Lee

-Geddy Lee's high-register vocal style has always been a signature of the band – and sometimes a focal point for criticism, especially during the early years of Rush's career when Lee's vocals were high-pitched, with a strong likeness to other singers like Robert Plant of Led Zeppelin.
-A review in The New York Times opined Lee's voice "suggests a munchkin giving a sermon".
+Geddy Lee's high-register vocal style has always been a signature of the band–and sometimes a focal point for criticism, especially during the early years of Rush's career when his vocals were high-pitched, with a strong likeness to other singers like Robert Plant of Led Zeppelin.
+A review in The New York Times opined that Lee's voice "suggests a munchkin giving a sermon".
 Although his voice has softened, it is often described as a "wail".
-His instrumental abilities, on the other hand, are rarely criticized.
-He has cited Jeff Berlin, Jack Casady, John Entwistle, Jack Bruce and Chris Squire as the bassists who had the biggest impact on his playing style.
+His instrumental abilities, on the other hand are rarely criticized.
+He has cited Jeff Berlin, Jack Casady, John Entwistle, Jack Bruce and Chris Squire as being the bassists who had the biggest impact on his playing style.
 Lee's style, technique, and ability on the bass guitar have been influential to rock and heavy metal musicians, inspiring players including Steve Harris, John Myung, Les Claypool, and Cliff Burton.
-Lee is able to operate various pieces of instrumentation simultaneously during live concert, most evidently when Lee plays bass and keyboards, sings, and triggers foot pedals as in the song "Tom Sawyer".
+Lee is able to operate various pieces of instrumentation simultaneously during concerts, most evidently when he plays bass and keyboards, sings, and triggers foot pedals as in the song "Tom Sawyer".

 Alex Lifeson

 Lifeson as a guitarist is best known for his signature riffing, electronic effects and processing, unorthodox chord structures, and a copious arsenal of equipment used over the years.

 During his adolescent years, he was influenced by Jimi Hendrix, Pete Townshend, Jeff Beck, Eric Clapton and Jimmy Page.
 Lifeson incorporated touches of Spanish and classical music into Rush's sound during the 1970s, reflecting his interest in progressive rock guitarists like Steve Hackett and Steve Howe.
-To adapt to Lee's expanding use of synthesizers in the 1980s, Lifeson took inspiration from guitarists like Allan Holdsworth, Andy Summers of The Police and The Edge of U2, who gave him models for rethinking the guitar's role in Rush's music.
+Adapting to Lee's expanding use of synthesizers in the 1980s, Lifeson took inspiration from guitarists like Allan Holdsworth, Andy Summers of The Police and The Edge of U2, who gave him models for rethinking the guitar's role in Rush's music.
 Lifeson's guitar returned to the forefront in the 1990s, and especially on Vapor Trails (2002).
 During live performances, he was responsible for cuing various guitar effects, the use of bass-pedal synthesizers and backing vocals.
+He occasionally has played keyboard synthesizers live.